-- Evaluation of the business model: the classification and measurement of financial assets depends on the SPPI test results and on the business model definition.
+- evaluation of the business model: the classification and measurement of financial assets depends on the SPPI test results and on the business model definition.
 The Bank determines the business model based on how it wants to manage financial assets and business objectives.
-The Bank monitors whether the classification of the business model is appropriate based on the analysis of the anticipated derecognition of assets at amortised cost or at fair value through equity considering whether a prospective change of the asset is necessary; - Significant increase in credit risk: as described in policy 2.5 Financial instruments, the determination of the transfer of an asset from stage 1 to stage 2 for impairment purposes is carried out based on a significant increase in its credit risk, and IFRS 9 does not objectively define what constitutes a significant increase in credit risk; - Banks' definition for assets with similar credit risk characteristics: when expected credit losses are measured within a collective model, financial instruments are bundled based on the same risk characteristics.
+The Bank monitors whether the classification of the business model is appropriate based on the analysis of the early derecognition of assets at amortised cost or at fair value through equity considering whether a prospective change of the asset is necessary; - significant increase in credit risk: as described in policy 2.5 - Financial instruments, the determination of the transfer of an asset from stage 1 to stage 2 for impairment purposes is carried out based on a significant increase in its credit risk, and IFRS 9 does not objectively define what constitutes a significant increase in credit risk; - Banks' definition for assets with similar credit risk characteristics: when expected credit losses are measured within a collective model, financial instruments are bundled based on the same risk characteristics.
 With the purpose to ensure that assets are properly reclassified in the event of changes in credit risk characteristics, the Bank monitors their suitability.

 Models and assumptions used: the Bank uses several models and assumptions when measuring the estimate of expected credit losses.
 The judgment is applied in the identification of the most suitable model for each type of asset as well as in the determination of assumptions used in these models.
 In addition, in compliance with the IFRS 9 regulation that explains the need for the impairment result to consider multiple scenarios, a methodology for incorporating scenario analysis into the risk parameters was implemented.
-Thus, the calculation of collective impairment considers several scenarios with a specific weighting, based on the internal methodology defined for scenario analysis - definition of multiple perspectives of macroeconomic evolution with probability of relevant likelihood.
+Thus, the collective impairment calculation considers several scenarios with a specific weighting, based on the internal methodology defined on scenario - definition of multiple perspectives of macroeconomic developments, with a relevant probability of occurrence.

-NOTE 4.
+Note 4.
 Cash and deposits at central banks